 Note that the bullets used by 6.5 Creedmoor in each load are more aerodynamic than those used by the .300 Winchester Magnum for the exact same load.
 More on this in a minute.

 All six loads used a 200 yard zero.

 As you can see, the .300 Winchester Magnum fires a larger caliber and heavier bullet at a significantly faster muzzle velocity than the 6.5 Creedmoor.
 Even though the bullets used by the 6.5 Creedmoor are generally more aerodynamic, that 100-410 fps advantage in muzzle velocity with bullets that are 20-40% heavier translates into a flatter trajectory with less bullet drop at longer range.

 The .300 Win Mag also has a significant kinetic energy advantage over the 6.5 Creedmoor at all ranges.
-However, since 6.5 Creedmoor uses more aerodynamic bullet with a higher ballistic coefficient, the gap in performance between the cartridges slightly decreases in size as range increases.
+However, since the 6.5 Creedmoor uses more aerodynamic bullets with a higher ballistic coefficient, the gap in performance between the cartridges slightly decreases in size as range increases.